metapenta60/stori-account-summary/README.md

 The following environment variables are required for the Lambda function:

-- `DYNAMODB_TABLE_NAME`: The AWS region where your resources are located.
+- `DYNAMODB_TABLE_NAME`: The name of the DynamoDB table to store transaction data.
-- `EMAIL_FROM`: The name of the S3 bucket containing the `transactions.csv` file.
+- `EMAIL_FROM`: The email of the sender of the mail, it should be a valid sender on sendgrid.
-- `EMAIL_TO`: The name of the DynamoDB table to store transaction data.
+- `EMAIL_TO`: The email of the person that will receive the mail.
-- `SENDGRID_API_KEY`: You need to authenticate to sendgrid to be able to send the email
+- `SENDGRID_API_KEY`: Sendgrid API key to authenticate to sendgrid to be able to send the email
 - `SENDGRID_TEMPLATE_ID`: This is the template that you will use for your email.

 ## Makefile Instructions